-It’s a typical pain pump story—patient has a minor shoulder injury and gets routine arthroscopic shoulder surgery; patient recovers from surgery okay and starts to feel better, but then within a year patient’s shoulder starts to really hurt.
-Patient goes back to doctor, and finds out his cartilage is missing.
-Patient learns that the pain pump used after his surgery was to blame, because it pumped anesthetic into his shoulder joint, which killed the cartilage.
+It’s a typical pain pump story—the patient has a minor shoulder injury and gets routine arthroscopic shoulder surgery; the patient recovers from surgery okay and feels better, but then within a year patient’s shoulder starts to really hurt.
+The patient goes back to the doctor and finds out his cartilage is missing.
+The patient learns that the pain pump used after his surgery was to blame because it pumped anesthetic into his shoulder joint, which killed the cartilage.

 In one case filed in the U.S. District Court for the Southern District of Florida, plaintiff Douglas Kilpatrick lost late last month on summary judgment.
-The defendant was Breg, which argued that that Kilpatrick did not prove the pump was the cause of the injury.
+The defendant was Breg, Inc., which argued that Kilpatrick did not prove the pump caused the injury.
 In its Daubert analysis, the court held that the causal link testified to by Kilpatrick’s expert, Dr. Gary Poehling, was excluded under the reliability prong of Federal Rule of Evidence 702.

 The court’s ruling reveals that it considered the following as deficiencies in Poehling’s testimony:

-None of the articles explained the process by which bupivicaine (the anesthetic drug) destroyed cartilage;
+None of the articles explained the process by which bupivacaine (the anesthetic drug) destroyed cartilage;

-None of the articles ultimately concludes that general causation exists—that is, that bupivicaine inserted into the shoulder joint can destroy cartilage;
+None of the articles ultimately concludes that general causation exists—that is, that bupivacaine inserted into the shoulder joint can destroy cartilage;

 He did not describe the “background risk” of acquiring chondrolysis (background risk is the risk of losing cartilage absent exposure to the pain pump); and